-Leslie S. Gordon is the associate director of the Executive Doctoral Program in Higher Education Management.
-She earned her AB in romance languages from The University of Georgia, her M.A. in romance linguistics from the University of Michigan, and her Ph.D. in applied linguistics from Georgetown University.
+Leslie S. Gordon is the associate director of the Executive Doctoral Program in Higher Education Management and director of the Governor's Teaching Fellows Program.
+She earned her A.B. in romance languages from the University of Georgia, her M.A. in romance linguistics from the University of Michigan, and her Ph.D. in applied linguistics from Georgetown University.
 Her teaching and research interests are wide-ranging and include course and program assessment, current issues in faculty development, and effective pedagogies for adult learners in varied contexts.
 Dr. Gordon was a faculty member at Washington and Lee University prior to her return to UGA.

 Dr. Gordon has worked previously at UGA as the assistant to the vice president for instruction and the associate director for assessment in the Office of Academic Planning.
 During her time at UGA she has worked on the development and implementation of major initiatives such as the First-Year Odyssey Seminar Program, the 2010 SACS reaffirmation of accreditation, the National Survey of Student Engagement and related surveys, and the advancement of best practices for general education and academic program assessment.